-Top FAQ For Those Arrested for CDV
+Top FAQ For Those Arrested for Domestic Violence

-After interviewing hundreds of people who have been recently arrested for criminal domestic violence in South Carolina I have put together a list of the top ten questions I most often hear.
+After interviewing hundreds of people who have been recently arrested for criminal domestic violence in South Carolina I have put together a list of the top questions I most often hear.
 I recommend that everyone who has themselves or had a loved one arrested for domestic violence learn as much about the law as they can.
 To start you off the right way, we have answered some of the most common questions concerning domestic violence arrests:

 - What constitutes criminal domestic violence in South Carolina?